P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Concluding Thoughts On The P0172 Code

-Don’t ignore it!
-The longer these things are left, the worse (and the more expensive!) they become.
+Don’t overlook it!
+The longer these things are left, the more serious (and the more costly!) they become.

 Benjamin Kitchen